The Basics

 Direct Requests

-2. A tenant can use it to request the return of a security and/or pet damage deposit.
+5. A tenant can use it to request the return of a security and/or pet damage deposit.

-Before applying for a Direct Request, however, the applicant must wait until the opposing party has missed an important deadline:
+Before applying for a Direct Request, the applicant must wait until the opposing party has missed an important deadline:

 1. Landlord’s Direct Request:

 • A landlord must wait five days after serving a 10 Day Notice, to give the tenant a chance to either pay their unpaid rent or apply for dispute resolution to challenge the notice.
 If the tenant pays their full rent, the eviction notice is canceled.
 If they apply for dispute resolution, a normal participatory hearing will be scheduled.
+For all other types of eligible evictions, the landlord can only apply for a Direct Request if the tenant has failed to dispute the notice by the deadline.

 2. Tenant’s Direct Request: